dermoumi/airmux/README.md

 Note: Rmux will always remove `\r` characters and replace `\n` with a space character (` `), even if you don't use the correct yaml multiline syntax.

+All commands are executed regardless of the exit status of the previous command.

 #### Window definition

 All the fields are optional, but at least one is required.